Braintree Lawn Grubs Control Services

 Contact Braintree's Department of Public Works for Grub-Damaged Turf Disposal & Treatment Debris Management

 Proper disposal of grub-damaged turf and treatment debris is essential for environmental protection and regulatory compliance in Braintree.
-Seasonal yard waste collection runs from April–November and requires the use of biodegradable paper bags only—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
-The Transfer Station operates during posted hours and requires resident permits or stickers, with fees based on load type.
-Grub-infested turf, thatch, and soil plugs from core aeration must be separated and disposed of according to municipal procedures.
-Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with local composting programs.
-Pesticide containers must be triple-rinsed, documented, and brought to household hazardous waste events—never placed in regular trash or recycling.
+Seasonal yard waste collection runs from April through November, requiring the use of biodegradable paper bags—plastic bags are strictly prohibited per Massachusetts Department of Environmental Protection guidelines.
+Residents must follow Transfer Station procedures, including obtaining permits or stickers and adhering to posted operating hours and fee structures.
+Grub-infested turf, thatch, and soil plugs from aeration should be separated for collection.
+Post-treatment renovation debris, such as removed turf and overseeding waste, should be coordinated with municipal composting programs.
+Pesticide containers must be triple-rinsed, documented, and disposed of at household hazardous waste events, never in regular trash or recycling.
 Disposal in streets, gutters, or storm drains is strictly prohibited and constitutes an MS4 violation.

 Braintree Department of Public Works